Support with work

 Are you getting the right pay?

-If you work and are 23 or over, your employer must pay you at least £9.50 per hour.
-The amount is different if you're under 23 or in certain situations.
+If you work and are 21 or over, your employer must pay you the National Living Wage of at least £12.21 per hour.
+The amount is different if you're under 21 or in certain situations.

 Check you're getting the right pay